Despite presidential headwinds, these Senate Democratic candidates won states Harris lost

 In one ad, Baldwin noted that both Biden and Trump signed bills she introduced to bolster American manufacturing.
 On costs, candidates from Rosen to Casey vowed to take on “price gouging” from corporations.

 After the change atop the ticket, Democrats were more willing to campaign with Harris, who energized the party base in the early days of her 107-day campaign.
-Slotkin, Casey, Baldwin and Democratic Rep. Ruben Gallego, the Senate nominee in Arizona, all spoke at the August Democratic National Convention.
+Slotkin, Casey, Baldwin and Gallego all spoke at the August Democratic National Convention.
 (Tester, Brown and Rosen skipped the convention altogether.)

 Baldwin, Slotkin and Rosen all campaigned with Harris in the final days of the election.
 In their speeches, they discussed their races but also stressed that their states were key to Democrats’ political future.

-Note: This story has been updated Tuesday with CNN’s projection in Arizona’s Senate race.